MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/new-features-and-updates.md

 ## New in Message Analyzer Version 1.4

- The new and updated features that are provided in the Microsoft Message Analyzer version 1.4 release, first made available in March 2016 as a [public download](http://www.microsoft.com/en-us/download/details.aspx?id=44226), are described in this section.
+ The new and updated features that are provided in the Microsoft Message Analyzer version 1.4 release, are described in this section.

 - **Filtering Toolbar** — consists of  a new Filtering Toolbar that consolidates the major filtering functions of Message Analyzer into a common user interface (UI) that is accessible to all data viewers, including the **Grouping** viewer.
 Integrates the following filtering capabilities into the new toolbar: